Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

       If the time displayed is incorrect, use the following command to adjust time for timezone as necessary (Otherwise, you might face SSL certificate problems later).
       * **date --set "[+/-]xhours [+/-]yminutes"**

-      For instance if your timezone is `4:30:00` behind UTC, then run the following command.
+      For instance if your timezone is `4:30:00` ahead of UTC, then run the following command in VM.
 Note the `-` before minutes as well.
+Similarly if your timezone is behind of UTC, use +ve hours and +ve minutes to make the adjustment.

       * **date --set "-4hours -30minutes"**